KnoP-01/krl-for-vim/README.md

 Extract the most recent [release][1] archive into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory (depending on your System) keeping the folder structure.
-Overwrite krl.vim and krl.txt files from older installation.
+Overwrite krl.\* files from older installation.

 To fully use these scripts put >